ubffm/lingframe/lingframe-guide.md

-# BIBFRAME Application Profile for FID Linguistik
+# Guide to the Lingframe BIBFRAME Application Profile for FID Linguistik

 This document describes how the [BIBFRAME 2.0](https://www.loc.gov/bibframe/) data model is adapted and used by the [Lin|gu|is|tik](https://linguistik.de) portal, for both internal purposes as well as data dumps and exports.
-It describes the elements of BIBFRAME used, outlines the specific conventions pertaining to their use, as well as which elements are not part of the application profile (AP).
+For convenience, we refer to this application profile as "Lingframe".
+This guides lists the elements of BIBFRAME used, outlines the specific conventions pertaining to their use, as well as which elements are not part of the application profile (AP).

-This document is to be considered as a `living documentation` and will therefore be adapted or modified to reflect changes made to the data model which become necessary during its continuous development.
+This document is to be considered as a "living documentation" and will therefore be adapted or modified to reflect changes made to the data model which become necessary during its continuous development.